Kenepuru (electorate)

-Kenepuru will be a future parliamentary electorate in the next New Zealand general election.
-It will cover Kenepuru on the North Island.
-The electorate will be used from 2026 onwards.
+Kenepuru will be a future parliamentary electorate used for the first time in the 2026 New Zealand general election.
+It is focused on northern Wellington and southern Porirua.

 Population centres

-The Kenepuru electorate is centered on the Kenepuru suburb of Porirua and includes the Porirua city centre, the western suburbs of Takapūwāhia, Onepoto and Tītahi Bay, the eastern suburbs of Rānui, Papakōwhai and Ascot Park, and the northern Wellington suburbs of Tawa, Redwood, Churton Park, Grenada North, Grenada Village, Ohariu and Johnsonville.
+The Kenepuru electorate is centered on the Kenepuru suburb of Porirua.
+It reaches north through Porirua city centre to Onepoto and Titahi Bay in the west and Papakōwhai and Ascot Park in the east.
+Facing south, the electorate encompasses the major Wellington suburbs of Tawa and Johnsonville, as well as the rural community of Ohariu.